 In November of 2019, I left home in Delaware to go and find Jason again, in Philadelphia.

 My son-in-law James drove me, up and down streets as I prayed.

 I decided that James parked close to the stairs of a subway entrance for me to go into the subway to find my son Jason.

-My body still shaky and weak over the death of my son Marshall.
-I held securely unto the rails as I descended the stairs into the subway.
+My body was still shaky and weak over the death of my son Marshall.
+I held securely onto the rails as I descended the stairs into the subway.

 I walked shouting, "Jason!
 Jason!
 It's mom!
 I'm here Jason!..."

 I saw many of the homeless lying asleep or trying to go to sleep on the cold concrete of the inner part of the subway system.
 I prayed for God to bring Jason to me.
 I noticed my breathing was shallow.
 It was difficult for me to walk even so I walked the distance of that part of the subway which was much longer than I had thought it would be.
 Back and forth, calling, "Jason!
 Jason!
 It's Mom!"...

 Jason had disappeared once again into the drug-infested streets of Philadelphia, for almost one year!